TabularEditor/TabularEditorDocs/te2/Advanced-features.md

 When the "Deploy Roles" box is checked, the roles in the target database will be updated to reflect what you have in the loaded model, however if the "Deploy Role Members" is unchecked, the members of each role will be unchanged in the target database.

 ## Metadata Backup
 If you wish, Tabular Editor can automatically save a backup copy of the existing model metadata, prior to each save (when connected to an existing database) or deployment.
-This is useful if you're not using Version Control software, but still need to rollback to a previous version of your model.
+This is useful if you're not using a version control system, but still need to rollback to a previous version of your model.

 To enable this setting, go to "File" > "Preferences", enable the checkbox and choose a folder to place the metadata backups: